kimwalisch/primecount/doc/Partial-Sieve-Function.md

 of the combinatorial prime counting algorithms.
 This document describes the many [known optimizations](#optimizations) that can be used to speed up the $\phi(x, a)$ computation and it describes a [new optimization](#new-optimization) that I have devised and that has first been implemented in primecount.
-It's a compressed cache of $\phi(x, a)$ results that speeds up most computations by more than 10x.
+It is a compressed cache of $\phi(x, a)$ results that speeds up most computations by more than 10x.

 # $\phi(x, a)$ in primecount